juristr/fabiangosebrink.github.io/_posts/2014-07-01-asp-net-mvc-generic-repositories-and-unitofwork.md

 }
 </pre>

-_Note: &#8220;Projects&#8221; is a normal DTO which is used for dealing with the Entity Framework.
+_Note: "Projects" is a normal DTO which is used for dealing with the Entity Framework.
 Could look like this_

 <pre class="lang:c# decode:true ">public class Project
 {